African military systems before 1800: Spearman and bowman versus gunman

 The history of the Angolan region offers instructive detail on the advantages and limitations of firearms, as well as a comparison of African versus European systems.
 Portuguese troops often turned in excellent performances, but written sources sometimes exaggerate the number of native enemies defeated, giving a misleading picture of the military situation.
 One source for example claims opposing armies of over one million African enemy troops, a highly dubious figure according to some modern historians.
 It is clear that firearms conferred an undoubted tactical advantage both in African and European battlefields, but such success was influenced by other factors such as terrain, weather, morale and the enemy response.
 The record is mixed.
 Using time, organization and superior numbers, indigenous forces sometimes neutralized or defeated troops with firearms.
 In the Zambezi basin in 1572 for example, a 600-man force of Portuguese arquebusiers, supplemented with cannon, formed a disciplined square, and defeated several thousand Africans armed with bows, spears and axes.
 Portuguese gains from the encounter however amounted to little less than 50 cows when the smoke cleared, and their mission to control the gold mines of Mwene Mutapa failed.
 Indeed, they were forced to pay tribute to the native Mutapa state in return for the right to limited mining.

 When the whole record is analyzed, gun-armed European troops met defeat on several occasion by charging spearmen or African infantry using poisoned arrows.
 In 1684 for example, the spearmen and bowmen of Changamire Dombo met the Portuguese in open combat at Mahungwe.
 Firearms inflicted heavy casualties on the African force, but the prolonged battle stretched into the darkness and night attacks forced a Portuguese retreat, after which their camp was looted.
 Portuguese writers of the period comment favorably on the tight discipline of the African armies, additional weapons such as battle axes, the crescent formation used as they deployed for battle, and deception tactics during night attacks that included erecting a massive number of campfires around the Portuguese position, fooling defenders into thinking Dombo's force was twice as large.
 In the 1690s Dombo's forces followed up this victory with a clean sweep of the Portuguese, in a campaign that expelled them from all their settlements on the Zimbabwe plateau.
 This triumph effectively terminated the future presence of the Portuguese in the area, cutting them off from the gold mines.
 Overall, Portugal's foothold in the region was to remain tenuous for at least two centuries.
 These and other incidents illustrate both the power and limitations of firearms in African military systems.
 The later observations of Zulu King Chaka on the efficacy of firearms versus African alternatives were thus not unreasonable.
-It should be noted however that several of the Angolan kingdoms integrated a mix of gunmen with their indigenous fighting forces, adding to the diversity of arrangements for combat.
+However, several of the Angolan kingdoms integrated a mix of gunmen with their indigenous fighting forces, adding to the diversity of arrangements for combat.
 This integration of new technology with existing systems is similar to the pike-musket-crossbow combinations seen when firearms were introduced to European battlefields.